RoseCityRobotics/common_platform/README.md

 ### Teensy Programming - Use Arduino CLI

+**What we're doing:** We'll set up the Arduino CLI tool on the Raspberry Pi to compile and upload firmware to the Teensy microcontroller.
+This allows us to program the robot's brain (Teensy) directly from the command line without needing a graphical interface.

+**Why Arduino CLI:** The Arduino CLI is the official command-line tool that provides all the functionality of the Arduino IDE but runs entirely in the terminal.
+This is perfect for our setup since we're working remotely via SSH on the Raspberry Pi.

 Arduino provides an official `arduino-cli` tool.
 You can compile and upload Arduino code for a Teensy entirely from the Ubuntu command line.
+You will do this from the Raspberry Pi (after connecting via SSH).

 #### 1. **Install Arduino CLI:**
 ```bash